thoughtbot/maintaining-open-source-projects/book/04-quality.md

 Programming style is a set of rules used while writing code.
 A style guide establishes and enforces style to improve communication, helping programmers read and understand source code.
-It ensures consistency within a file and across multiple files, and enforces best practices.
-When a group of people adheres to the same guidelines, all the files feel familiar to everyone.
+It ensures consistency within a file and across multiple files.
+It also enforces best practices.
+When a group of people adhere to the same guidelines, all the files feel familiar to everyone.

-You may write the coding standard for your project or adopt an existing one, and follow it.
-Any guideline will be useful, as any one of them will take a myriad of little decisions for you and your team so you don’t need to think about them too.
-It doesn’t matter what decisions these are; the point is to not have to discuss them frequently.
-Code can either conform or not with the guideline, there’s little room for opinions and bikeshed type of discussions.
-Guidelines save time for us to focus on the deeper concepts of a given changeset, the high-level overview of the code under review.
+You can write the coding standard for your project or adopt an existing one.
+Any guidelines are useful, as any one of them will handle a myriad of little decisions for you and your team so you don’t need to think about them in the future.
+It doesn’t matter what decisions these are; the point is avoiding having to discuss them frequently.
+Code should conform with the guidelines to ensure that there’s little room for opinions and "bike-shed" type discussions.
+Guidelines save time for you to focus on the deeper concepts of a given changeset and the high-level overview of the code under review.

 Here is a list of three sample style guides and coding standards: